electricbookworks/electric-book-workflow/_site/README.md

 Encoding poetry can be tricky.
 Usually, poetry in HTML is structured by tagging each stanza as a paragraph, with line breaks after each line.
 You can do this by adding markdown line breaks (with double spaces or `\\` at the end of each line) and tagging the paragraph with `{:.verse}`.
 However, this structure meaks it impossible to have browsers, ereaders and PDF engines correctly indent runover lines (because there is no [`nth-line` selector](https://css-tricks.com/a-call-for-nth-everything/) in CSS, unless you resort to [a Javascript method](https://github.com/davatron5000/Lettering.js#letters-words-lines-and-more) that will bloat your code and won't run on many ereaders).

+> Tech note: Some text and code editors (e.g. Atom) strip out spaces at the ends of lines automatically.
+So use \\ for line breaks, not double-spaces.

-We prefer another approach: each stanza is an unordered list (`ul`) and each line is a list item (`li`).
-We just hide any list markers (bullets) with `list-style-type: none'.
-This way, we can control indents on runover lines. among other things.
+We prefer another approach: the poem is an unordered list (`ul`) and each line (including each blank line between stanzas) is a list item (`li`).
+We just hide any list markers (bullets) with `list-style-type: none`.
+This way, we can control indents on runover lines.
 This is a non-semantic use of HTML, since a poem is technically not a list.
 But it's a healthy hack with universal browser and ereader support.

-Our convention is to mark each line of a stanza with a hyphen `-`, and tag the stanza with `{:.verse}`:
+Our convention is to mark each line of a stanza with a hyphen `-`, and tag the list with `{:.verse}`:

 ```
 -	I wandered lonely as a cloud